Call for Speakers

 What does it take to speak at a user group?

 Not expertise, not experience, and not a fancy impressive slide deck.
 (Though all those things are helpful.)
 Got an interesting project at work?
 Got a master's or doctoral thesis to research presenting?
 Blogged about an interesting solution to a problem?
 Become excited about a related piece of software?
 We'd like to hear from you about it!
 Code demos are great tools and can usually be more informative and interesting alone, with or without a PowerPoint accompanying them.

 You tell us!
 There's no set schedule.
 If you'd like only to kick off a meeting with a 15-minute talk, we'll gladly schedule you for that.
 Anywhere from 15 to 90 minutes is what we try to fill during a user group, and you're entitled to any portion.

 If you consider speaking at a user group the pinnacle of your technical speaking career, the beginning, or perhaps just a stepping stone, our user group is the perfect opportunity to increase your technical speaking experience and confidence.
 You'll never find nonconstructive, cynical, or condescending remarks - only a positive environment of your peers where you can grow as a speaker.

 Ok, I'm up for it.
 Get me on the schedule!

-Email us at firstname.lastname@example.org and we'll work out a date!
+Email us at email@example.com and we'll work out a date!
+You can also visit our Call for Speakers page on Sessionize to submit your talk.
 Many speakers also get encouragement from their employers in the form of a user group sponsorship, where your sales and marketing folks can meet and greet the attendees of both the .net and SQL user groups.
-If you'd like to schedule a meeting where you employer can also attend as a sponsor, we can definitely do that.
+If you'd like to schedule a meeting where your employer can also attend as a sponsor, we can definitely do that.